ArcBlock/forge-js/packages/forge-cli/README.md

-  account:list [role]       list all accounts stored in this node, role=[all], default role is all me                        Print current unlocked wallet block <height>            get the block info from the running node debug                     Print current forge-release, forge-cli and its dependency version ps                        list application status for forge (includes tendermint and ipfs) reboot                    Restart the forge daemon restart <app>             restart the forge managed applications: core/app/tendermint/ipfs start                     start forge-core and forge-app stop                      stop the forge daemon (forge-core, forge-app, consensus engine, storage engine) init                      download and setup latest forge-core release to this machine state [type]              list the information from various components, chain|forge tx <hash>                 get a tx detail and display tx:send                   send a signed tx to the network
+  account:list [role]       list all accounts stored in this node, role=[all], default role is all me                        Print current unlocked wallet block <height>            get the block info from the running node config                    Read and display forge config console                   Attach the current TTY to forge console debug                     Print current forge-release, forge-cli and its dependency version init                      download and setup latest forge-core release to this machine ps                        list application status for forge (includes tendermint and ipfs) reboot                    Restart the forge daemon restart <app>             restart the forge managed applications: core/app/tendermint/ipfs start                     start forge-core and forge-app stop                      stop the forge daemon (forge-core, forge-app, consensus engine, storage engine) state [type]              list the information from various components, chain|forge tx <hash>                 get a tx detail and display tx:send                   send a signed tx to the network